 Walking through the Val d’Orcia we’ll end up in Bagni San Filippo, in the province of Siena, not far from Monte Amiata.
 Here the natural thermal springs are on record since the Middle Ages.
 The greenery all around is luxurious and the “Fosso Bianco” (White Moat), a white and calcareous stream that flows into many waterfalls and natural pools, is both hot and cold: its waters measure from 25° to 52°.
 These baths are recommended for respiratory diseases and the natural mud you find there works well against skin diseases.

 In the Maremma area of Tuscany, between Monte Amiata and the Albegna hills, we’ll find one of nature’s beautiful gifts, a place called Terme di Saturnia.
 Its thermal baths, with 37° hot water, natural pools and the Cascate del Mulino waterfalls, are made up of five different areas: hydrotherapy, beauty, stress management, nutrition and fitness.
 After a bath we invite you to see various sites like the Church of Santa Maria Maddalena, built during the Middle Ages on the remains of a Roman temple.

-In Florence you can also visit the Museo Novecento, dedicated to the 20th century Italian Art.
+In Florence you can also pay a visit to the Museo Novecento, dedicated to the 20th century Italian Art.
 It offers a selection of 300 works located in 15 different areas.
-You’ll also find a study room, a cabinet for drawing and a hall for conferences.
+Here you’ll also find a study room, a cabinet for drawing and a hall for conferences.
 The museum is located in the ancient Spedale di San Paolo in Santa Maria Novella Square.